FAQ

 What topics do you speak on that may benefit the members of our congregation?

-There are many fun, informative, upbeat and/or more serious topics that I am able to present to your members (see full Seminar list here).
+There are many fun, informative, upbeat, and/or more serious topics that I am able to present to your members (see full Seminar list here).
 Most of them center around the themes of self-mastery, marriage mastery, and parenting finesse.
-All workshops are based in, and true to, Gospel principles and are supported by the most rigorous research and evidence-based practices.
-Of course, my speaking services are done pro-bono for my Church.
+All workshops are based in and true to Gospel principles and are supported by the most rigorous research and evidence-based practices.
+Of course, my speaking services are done pro bono for my Church.
 I only ask that each ward/stake be responsible for making copies of the handout materials I use for the requested workshop.
-My fees for other faiths are based at a discounted rate, and I am willing to discuss honorariums when the discounted rate is not doable.
+My fees for other faiths are based on a discounted rate, and I am willing to discuss honorariums when the discounted rate is not doable.

 Do you mind if we do a background check and speak to your ecclesiastical leader in regard to your personal background and character?